 Swan Point Cemetery, 585 Blackstone Boulevard (best reached by bicycle or car)

-Reports are that it isn't permissible to take photographs here and that groundskeepers will sometimes intervene to prevent such undertakings.
-However, New England has a long tradition of grave rubbings, which I believe are entirely kosher under the rules of the cemetery.
+Reports are that it isn't permissible to take photographs or grave rubbings here and that groundskeepers will sometimes intervene to prevent such undertakings.
+I happen to own a rubbing of HPL's tombstone, but I obtained it on Etsy and fortunately in so doing didn't myself have to risk the wrath of cemetery authorities enforcing these preposterous interdictions.

 Providence seems only just recently, at last, to have embraced its Lovecraftian heritage.
 Bookshops can be found selling volumes of Lovecraft scholarship and criticism.
 A square has been named after HPL.
 RISD and the city teamed up to put on a Lovecraft-inspired Waterfire.